AIwaifus/ttaw-enhanced/README.md

 // Initialize the CmuDict with a path to the existing serialized CMU dictionary
 // or a directory containing it.
 If the dictionary doesn't exist, it will be
+// downloaded and serialized at the location specified by the path parameter. let cmudict = ttaw-enhanced::cmu::CmuDict::new